(Continued from ‘Boarding School: Part 1’- best to read that first.)

 “Sit down,” Sev pulled up a chair so I could sit across from her at the rickety wooden table.

 “Listen, I have something to tell you,” she began, “and I don’t want it to go any further than this room.
 I know about your father dying and all, and that’s a real shame.
 I’ve tried to go easy on you because of that, but I didn’t want you or the other girls to start thinking you were so weak that you couldn’t work just like all the rest of them.
 Tonight when I realized you were still downstairs, I didn’t know what to think.
-Maybe you were terrified of the dark, because of your father bein’ gone and all.
+Maybe you were scared of the dark, because of your father bein’ gone and all.
 Maybe you got hurt or something.
 When you explained what happened, I just wanted to shake you and tell you that being scared was no excuse for anything.
-I’ve been feelin’ poorly lately myself, this damned arthritis, and having to worry about you was just too much for me tonight.”
+I’ve been feelin’ poorly lately myself, and having to worry about you was just too much for me tonight.”

 She paused, looking down at her gnarled fingers.
 “What I’m trying to say is that I’m sorry I lost my temper with you tonight…”